PsyTeachR/ads-v1/docs/03-viz.md

 <img src="03-viz_files/figure-html/col-plot-bad-1.png" alt="Don't plot continuous data with column plots." width="100%" />
 <p class="caption">(\#fig:col-plot-bad)Don't plot continuous data with column plots.</p>
 </div>

-The column plot is included above to demonstrate just how misleading this common type of plot is.
-It communicates the mean value for each category, but the bars hide the distribution of the actual data.
-You can't tell if most wait times are close to 3 minutes, or spread from 0 to 6 minutes, or if the vast majority are less than 2 minutes, but the mean is pulled up by some very high outliers.
 :::

 #### Test your understanding